-Care Home Insurance and the Business Interruption Insurance Indemnity Period
+Care Home Insurance Business Interruption Insurance Indemnity Period

 Business Interruption Insurance can be what stands between the collapse or survival of your care business following major loss such as a fire, flood or storm.
 As important as getting the sum insured right is ensuring that you have the right indemnity period for your business.